kavisubashlab/kavisubashlab-website/index.md

 # KAVITHA MUTHU SUBASH'S LAB

-Welcome to **KaviSubash Lab**, where we harness the power of artificial intelligence to tackle real-world challenges in healthcare, anomaly detection, and computer vision.
+Welcome to **Kavitha's Lab**, where we harness the power of artificial intelligence to tackle real-world challenges in healthcare, anomaly detection, and computer vision.
 Led by **Dr. Kavitha Muthu Subash**, an expert in AI and machine learning with over a decade of experience, our lab focuses on developing innovative solutions that enhance medical diagnostics, continual learning, and intelligent automation.
 Through cutting-edge research, interdisciplinary collaboration, and a commitment to technological advancement, we strive to push the boundaries of AI and create impactful solutions for a better future.

 {% include section.html %}